Toranian/flowstone/code/relay/README.md

 3. Socket management

 Each service has a class, and those classes are used in a singleton instance called App.
 Using the App instance, everything can be managed easily.

+### Running

+Right now, run the connect.py function after installing the requirements from the `requirements.txt` file